EaglePeak/craft-collapse-cp-nav/README.md

 ## Using Collapse CP Nav
 Once installed, a persistent **☰** hamburger menu will appear at the top of the control panel.
 When you need more desktop space on the admin screens click the **☰** icon to hide the left navigation pane.

+You can also use the keyboard shortcut "t", to toggle the sidebar whenever you want.

 ## Issues
 Please report any issues you find to the [Collapse CP Nav issues](https://github.com/EaglePeak/craft-collapse-cp-nav/issues) page.